Compact Dynamical Foliations: Introduction and Main Results

+It is a remarkable fact that many smooth dynamical systems preserve an additional geometrical structure.
+Often those structures come in the form of foliations, and they provide of useful tools for studying the underlying dynamics.
+The famous ``Hopf's method'' used to prove the ergodicity of conservative hyperbolic flows (among other systems) is a good example of the aforementioned principle.

-Partially hyperbolic diffeomorphisms are a natural generalization of the well know hyperbolic systems, where besides the expanding and contracting directions one allows some \emph{center} directions with some domination relation with respect the expanding and contracting ones.
+In this work we will be concerned with invariant foliations related to partially hyperbolic diffeomorphisms.
+Those are a natural generalization of the well known hyperbolic systems, where besides the expanding and contracting directions one allows some \emph{center} directions with some domination relation with respect the other ones.
 The presence of these center directions permits a very general type of structure, which makes the study of partial hyperbolic systems considerably harder than the study of its hyperbolic counterpart.
 Due to this generality however, partial hyperbolic systems appear naturally in different branches of mathematics, which together with the beauty of their complexity makes their study one of the most active research areas in dynamical systems today.
-We now give the definition.
+To carry on the discussion we give the precise definition.